Vacuum Infusion and Vacuum Pressing Processes

 Materials

-• High temperature resistance (up to 200 °C), ideal for applications in autoclave and oven processes.
+• High-temperature resistance (up to 260 °C), suitable for autoclave and oven processes.

-• Used in processes requiring high thermal loads.
+• Used in processes where high thermal loads are required.

-• More cost-effective than PA and PET, but with lower temperature resistance (around 120–150 °C).
+• More cost-effective but with lower temperature resistance (approximately 125 °C).

 Selection Criteria